actris-cloudnet/dataportal-docs/api/data-portal.md

 [
   {
     "id": "categorize",
-    "humanReadableName": "Categorize"
+    "humanReadableName": "Categorize",
+    "type": [
+      "geophysical"
+    ],
+    "experimental": "false"
   },
   ...
 ]
 ```

 ### `GET /api/products/variables` → `ProductVariables[]`

 Fetch product variables.
-Responds with an array of `ProductVariable` objects,
+Responds with a list of `ProductVariable` objects,
 each having the properties:

 - `id`: Unique identifier of the product.
 - `humanReadableName`: Name of the product in a human-readable format.
+- `type`: List of product types (see `Product[]` above).
+- `experimental`: `true` on experimental products, `false` on normal ones.
 - `variables`: List of product variables, each having the following properties:
   - `id`: Unique identifier of the variable.
   - `humanReadableName`: Variable name in a human-readable format.
   - `order`: Number indicating the relevance of the variable for the product in question. `0` is the most relevant variable for the product.
 Used for sorting plots.
+  - `actrisName`: Variable name in ACTRIS Vocabulary.

 **NOTE:** The list of returned variables is not exhaustive, the products may contain more variables than listed.
 Internally this list is used for plotting.